INCOME-DRIVEN REPAYMENT PLANS

-Now, the government doesn’t expect you to spend all of your discretionary income on student loan payments!
-Depending upon the income-driven repayment plan you choose, your monthly payment will be 10%, 15%, or 20% of your monthly discretionary income.
+The government does not expect you to spend all of your discretionary income on student loan payments!
+Depending upon the income-driven repayment plan you choose, your monthly payment will be ten, fifteen, or twenty percent of your monthly discretionary income.

 Recertifying Your Loan

 Once you are enrolled in an income-driven repayment plan and given a monthly payment amount, it is still possible that the amount of your monthly payment may change from time to time.
 Since your payment amount is dependent upon your income level and the size of your family, changes in either of these factors will result in changes in your monthly payment amount.

 Under each plan, you are required to recertify your income and family size information annually, and changes will be calculated into your loan payment amount at that time.
 If you experience a significant lowering of your income or an increase in your family size, however, you should report that information immediately, since this information will lower your monthly payment amount.
 You do not have an obligation to report increases in income or decreases in family size except at the time of your annual recertification.

 Please note if you are enrolled in a PAYE or IBR plan and your income reaches a level that does not qualify for these plans, you may still remain enrolled in your income-driven repayment plan, but your monthly payment will no longer be calculated on the basis of your income; instead it will be the amount that you would have to pay under the 10-year Standard Repayment Plan.